 The start is located at the rear of Merthyr Tydfil Leisure Centre.
 There is 1 large lap followed by 1 shorter lap on tarmac paths.
 It is undulating with a number of 180 degree turns around bollards.
 The course crosses 2 bridges.
 The course is run in a clockwise direction.
 The start and finish are in the same place.

-Due to how the course narrows at certain points this event can not be run with dogs or pushchairs.
+Due to how the course narrows at certain points this event can not be run with dogs.

 There is ample free parking at the front of the leisure centre and to